 \subsection{Molecular Systems with Different Spins and Charges}

-To accurately predict properties of charged and/or open-shell species, spin and charge information must be incorporated, quantities often missing from the input data structure of geometry-based GNN models.\cite{batzner2022nequip, schutt2018schnet, schutt2021painn, batatia2022mace, liao2023equiformerv2, gasteiger2022dimenetpp}.
-However, the orbital features we use to represent the molecular systems in \ourmodel{}, inherently include spin and charge information, and provide physical information such as electronic distribution and intensity of spin polarization.
+To accurately predict properties of charged and/or open-shell species, spin and charge information must be incorporated, quantities often missing from the input data structure of geometry-based GNN models \cite{batzner2022nequip, schutt2018schnet, schutt2021painn, batatia2022mace, liao2023equiformerv2, gasteiger2022dimenetpp}.
+These quantities are inherently included in the orbital features of \ourmodel{}, providing physical information such as electronic distribution and intensity of spin polarization.

 We compare \ourmodel{}'s performance to seven geometric GNNs: SpookyNet \cite{unke_spookynet_2021}, SchNet \cite{schutt2018schnet}, PaiNN \cite{schutt2021painn}, DimeNet++ \cite{gasteiger2022dimenetpp}, SphereNet \cite{liu2022spherenet}, NequIP \cite{batzner2022nequip}, and EquiformerV2 \cite{liao2023equiformerv2}.
-To incorporate charge and spin into different geometric GNN models, we only augment the node representations of these models with additional channels for spin and charge embeddings.
-These additional embeddings are obtained by the method introduced in \cite{unke_spookynet_2021}.
+To incorporate charge and spin into different geometric GNN models, we augment the node representations of these models with additional channels for spin and charge embeddings, as introduced in \cite{unke_spookynet_2021}.
 Modified models are labeled “-SC” to indicate inclusion of spin and charge.
 Models trained on delta-labels are marked ``($\Delta$)''.
-For example, a PaiNN model with SpookyNet’s spin and charge embedding trained on delta-labels is labeled ``PaiNN-SC($\Delta$)''.